Formation and Success

-- MassVentures-backed companies have raised more than $900 million in additional capital
+- MassVentures-backed companies have raised more than $1 billion in additional capital

 - MassVentures-backed companies currently employ over 2,400 people in the Commonwealth

 - MassVentures-backed companies have an annual $216 million payroll

 - Sixteen companies in MassVentures’ portfolio have gone public